apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

 For a more detailed description of available authentication levels, see [Authentication levels](user-authentication-types.html).

 ## Application user authentication (user login)
-Using the username and password values specified when the user entity was created, your app can connect to the App Services application endpoint to request an access token.
+Using the username and password values specified when the user entity was created, your app can connect to the Usergrid application endpoint to request an access token.
 It's also acceptable to use the user's email address in place of the username.

 ### Using the SDKs
-When a user is logged in using the Apigee iOS, JavaScript, node.JS and Android SDKs, the returned token is automatically stored in the ApigeeDataClient (iOS), DataClient (Android), or Apigee.Client (JavaScript/node.JS) class instance, and will be sent to the API with all subsequent method calls.
+When a user is logged in using the Usergrid iOS, JavaScript, node.JS and Android SDKs, the returned token is automatically stored in the UsergridDataClient (iOS), DataClient (Android), or Usergrid.Client (JavaScript/node.JS) class instance, and will be sent to the API with all subsequent method calls.

 #### Request syntax